 Certbot will initiate an interactive session.
 Below is a walkthrough of the prompts you may encounter:

-• Which names would you like to activate HTTPS for: Certbot will display the domain names it can issue certificates for.
-Input the numbers corresponding to your domains or leave them blank for everyone.
+- Which names would you like to activate HTTPS for: Certbot will display the domain names it can issue certificates for.
+Enter the numbers corresponding to your domains, or press Enter to select all.

 Once you have gone through all the prompts and the process is complete, Certbot will output a message similar to the one mentioned, indicating the location of your certificate files and further information.